-- Mix ½ cup lukewarm water, 1tbsp yeast, and 1 tsp cane sugar in a medium bowl.
+- Mix ½ cup lukewarm water, 1 tablespoon yeast, and 1 teaspoon sugar in a small bowl.
 Let it stand for 5 minutes.
 It will start to get foamy on top.½ cup lukewarm water, 1 tablespoon yeast, 1 teaspoon sugar

-- Add 2 tsp salt and ½ cup cane sugar to the hot water and mix until it dissolves.2 teaspoon salt, ½ cup sugar
+- Add 2 teaspoon salt and ½ cup sugar to the hot water and mix until it dissolves.2 teaspoon salt, ½ cup sugar

 - Add the yeast mixture to the bowl and keep mixing.

-- Keep adding flour gradually, a cup at a time, until the dough is smooth and begins to pull away from the sides of the bowl.
+- Keep adding flour gradually, one cup at a time, until the dough is smooth and begins to pull away from the sides of the bowl.
 It should be a smooth, round ball.

-- Continue punching down for 8 to 10 minutes, or 5 minutes with a KitchenAid mixer with the dough hook.
+- Continue punching down for 8 to 10 minutes, or 5 minutes with a stand mixer with the dough hook.

 - Cover and let rise in a warm place for 1 hour, or until the dough doubles in size.

 - Divide the dough into 3 equal sections.
-Each section makes 15 dinner rolls or 1 loaf of bread.
-To shape the dinner rolls, roll out the dough into 1.5 inch balls, Place on cookie sheets covered with parchment paper.
-To shape bread, place a section in greased or parchment paper-lined bread pan.
+Each section will make 15 buns.
+To shape the buns, roll out the dough into 1.5 to 2-inch balls.
+Place dough balls on cookie sheets covered with parchment paper.

 - Place buns in the oven and bake for 12-15 minutes or until golden brown.

 - Remove from the oven and place on a wire rack to cool.